 Did you know that gratitude improves the functioning of your brain and promotes happiness.
-After writing the article about the facts that are affecting your employer branding, I kept thinking about those non materials factors, and made a list of all the characteristics of the companies I worked for in the past.
+After publishing the article about the facts that are affecting your employer branding, I kept thinking about those non materials factors, and made a list of all the characteristics of the companies I worked for in the past.
+Something kept coming to my mind “GRATITUDE AT WORK”

 I remembered some of them as they were young, others, quite the contrary.
 I have worked for some ungrateful companies that will shout at their employees if they dared to do small mistakes, but as I was going through the list of my clients and past employers I smiled remembering how lucky I was to work in a company where Gratitude was part of their DNA.